toolmantim/mastodon/CONTRIBUTING.md

 - Code style rules (rubocop, eslint)
 - Normalization of locale files (i18n-tasks)

-**Note**: You may need to log in and authorise the GitHub account your fork of this repository belongs to with CircleCI to enable some of the automated checks to run.
+**Note**: Before creating your pull request, you need to ensure you’ve created a CircleCI account and configured your GitHub fork to automatically build, otherwise some of the automated checks will not run.

 ## Documentation